 “the existing model, which requires parties to navigate multiple courts across jurisdictions, fails to meet the needs of children and families across the family law, child protection, and family violence jurisdictions.”

 It is useful to use the example of Apprehended Domestic Violence Orders (‘ADVO’) to illustrate the issues encountered by litigants in navigating the jurisdictional divide.

 The power to make AVOs is an Order made under Part 4 of the Crimes (Domestic and Personal Violence) Act 2007 (NSW) (‘CDPVA’) and is a civil order.
-However an application for an ADVO may be accompanied by criminal charges such as assault, or if the ADVO is breached.
+However, an application for an ADVO may be accompanied by criminal charges such as assault, or if a person breaches a condition of the ADVO.